Student Planning and Design Competition

 Vision Statement

-"The Logan Triangle will be mended back into the urban fabric of the Logan Neighborhood having become a healthy, safe, affordable, desirable, and sustainable community by 2033.
-This will be accomplished by The Stitch Project, a design that will transform the Triangle from a detached piece of Philadelphia's urban fabric, back into a vital part of the Logan community.
+"The Logan Triangle will be mended back into the urban fabric of the Logan Neighborhood, having become a healthy, safe, affordable, desirable, and sustainable community by 2033.
+This will be accomplished by The Stitch Project, a design that will transform the Triangle from a detached piece of Philadelphia's urban fabric back into a vital part of the Logan community.
 The Project will accomplish this through four categories of complementary activities: connecting people with places, blending old and new, enhancing quality of life, and reviving to thrive."

 2021